STUFF YOU MAY LIKE

 According to the Radicati Group, the average worker now receives at least, 78 emails daily — of which about 64% are legitimate.

-The simple fact is that a performing or successful email marketing campaign can bring tremendous return on investment as compared with traditional advertising and promotional means.
+The simple fact is that a performing or successful email marketing campaign can bring a tremendous return on investment as compared with traditional advertising and promotional means.

 If email is your only marketing tool or the only tool you use to market your business to potential clients, then you need to learn how to create catchy, eye pulling and intriguing emails — and not just emails that end up in spam folders.
 Below are 6 effective email tips for creating captivating and strong marketing emails: